vitormarkis/buzzvels-todo/technical-decisions.md

 All the API endpoint handler functions have being unit tested with significant portion of possible scenarios, you can run these tests by running: `npm run test`

 ### API
 I've created two line-middlewares to copy and paste in the endpoints as per developer's preference.
-Each middleware function performs validation something and provides a boolean indicating the success status along with the JSON response.
-This approach makes it easier to read manage, to handle, copy and paste, to choose middlewares, and enhance testability.
+Each middleware function performs validation on something and provides a boolean indicating the success status along with the it's JSON response.
+This approach makes it easier to manage, handle, copy and paste, and to choose middlewares, and also enhance testability.
 ```javascript
 function handler(req, res) {
   const auth = getAuth(req)